12 Sept 2019

 - Work/business watches: Consumers mainly wear these to work or to attend important functions, but may also wear them during leisure hours.
 They have become a kind of status symbol in the eyes of high-income male consumers.

 - Sports watches: Students and sports enthusiasts are the main consumers of sports watches.

 - Smartwatches: These watches have built-in intelligent systems and can perform different functions, such as voice calls, receiving and sending messages and emails, and playing music, using Bluetooth.

 - Other types of watches include antique watches, multi-function watches and cartoon watches.

 Watch makers have been developing new watches with functions such as mobile payment, health monitoring, and voice call, to tap the growing smart wearable devices trend.
-Verily, the Google/Alphabet research arm, has launched a smartwatch that can monitor a large range of signals, including electrocardiogram, heart rate and inertial movements.
-Apple’s research team is also working on the sensor functions of Apple Watch to monitor blood sugar levels.
+For instance, Apple has developed the Apple Watch which features an electrical heart rate sensor and fall detection function.
+The Golf GPS Watch launched by Garmin has the functions of automatic tracking of strokes and shot distance positioning.

 Sales of smartwatches for children have also been growing in recent years.
 Parents are beginning to use smartwatches to monitor their children’s safety.
 Besides normal time display, these watches have GPS, voice call and SOS alarm functions.
 Parents welcome these products because they can use these functions to locate their children and find out if they are safe.
-Reports reveal that at present there are about 170 million children aged 5-12 in China, with 30% of them owning a smartwatch.
-It is expected that the ownership rate of children’s smartwatches will climb further over the coming years.
+A report of the International Data Corporation (IDC) reveals that 21.67 million children’s watches were sold in China in 2018, up 16.6% year-on-year.
+Of these, 4G-enabled smartwatches account for 38%.
+It is expected that 4G smartwatches will be the future trend in the children’s watches market.